-Employees that are stuck in a rut become bored and seek fulfilment elsewhere.
+Employees that are stuck in a rut become bored and seek fulfillment elsewhere.
 It isn’t always about the money when it comes to work.
 Investing in your employees’ personal development shows them that you value their ability to learn new things.

 Ways to invest in staff development can be:

 - Giving self-help books